J3698/j3698.github.io/_posts/2021-08-31-symbol-recognition-writing-an-overleaf-integrated-frontend.markdown

 The top box is for drawing, and the bottom five boxes will hold predictions.

 One thing I want to talk about in terms of styling is how many boxes get shown.
 Imagine my screen is very squished; I don't want to show all of the prediction boxes.
 I got this behavior by making the container for the prediction boxes display in "flex" mode, with it's "flex-flow" attribute set to "row wrap", and "overflow" set to "hidden".
-This means that the boxes will be in a row, and wrap around if there is not space.
-The hidden overflow will ensure that the boxes that wrap around are not shown.
+This means that the boxes will be in a row, and wrap around to the next row if there is not space.
+However, the the hidden overflow setting will ensure that the boxes that wrap around are not actually shown.

-In general, I think I should probably use flex display more often, as it seems useful for dynamic grid-like content.
+In general, I think I should probably use flex display more often, as it seems useful for this kind of thing.
 However, I have not yet taken the time to learn the ins and outs of flex.

 ## Interactivity